Design Goals 🎨

 If you would like to use the card detection model in your own application without using our UI Components, please let us know.

-Once we have a high-quality card image uploaded to AWS S3 the image is run though an optical character recognition (OCR) model.
+Once we have a high-quality card image uploaded to AWS S3 the image is run through an optical character recognition (OCR) model.
 This model extracts text out of the image and returns it in a machine-readable format.

 This model is fine-tuned with **over 6000 labeled text extraction results.**